sciencemediacenter/DataCollection/datasets/smc_story_metadata.md

 | ressort | Ressort in which the story was listed |
 | url | URL to the story on sciencemediacenter.de |

+A description of the different story types can be found [here](https://www.sciencemediacenter.de/en/our-offers/types-of-product/).
+Note that the type "Data Report" is not yet included in this dataset.
+The resoorts are:

+- Medicine and Life Sciences (Medizin und Lebenswissenschaften)
+- Climate and environment (Klima und Umwelt)
+- Energy and mobility (Energie und Mobilität)
+- Digital and technology (Digitales und Technologie)

+To use the ressorts within a query you need to use the german terms.

 ## Example Query

 *Get all Storys for the Year 2023 in descending order*